swiftkube/servicediscovery/README.md

 ### Configuration

-You can configure the service discovery by passing a `Configuration` instance.
+You can configure the service discovery by passing a `SwiftkubeDiscoveryConfiguration` instance.

-`SwiftkubeServiceDiscovery` supports the following configuration options:
+Currently, the following configuration options are supported:

-- `RetryStrategy`: A retry strategy to control the reconnect behaviour for the underlying client  in case of non-recoverable errors when serving service discovery subsriptions.
+- `RetryStrategy`: A retry strategy to control the reconnect-behaviour for the underlying client in case of non-recoverable errors when serving service discovery subscriptions.

 ```swift
 let strategy = RetryStrategy(